-Benchmark Education Company ("Benchmark") is committed to protecting the confidentiality and security of personal information.
-We are writing to inform you about an incident that may involve some of your information.
-This notice explains the incident, measures that have been taken, and some steps you can take in response.
+FHN takes the privacy and security of its patients' information very seriously.
+Regrettably, we are writing to inform you that we recently identified and addressed a security incident that may have involved some of your information.
+This notice explains the incident, outlines the measures we have taken in response, and steps you can take.